Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 21 (OCR) ---

 so that no PCP receives an amount that would result in substantial financial risk as defined by the PIP Regulations.
-If requested » ae Quarterbacks will provide Lamar with a description of their physician compensation arrangements and such other information related to st payments as needed to demonstrate the Quarterback's compliance with CMS and other applicable rules and regulations and this Section.
+If requested > Quarterbacks will provide aera with a description of their physician compensation arrangements and such other information related to such payments as needed to demonstrate the Quarterback's compliance with CMS and other applicable rules and regulations and this Section.
-c.
-If this Appendix is required to be filed with one or more federal, state or local governmental authorities, = will be responsible for each such filing.
-If, following any such filing, the governmental authority requests anges to this Appendix, Provider, on behalf of itself and/or its Quarterbacks, agrees to cooperate with in preparing the response to the governmental authority.
+Cc.
+If this Appendix is required to be filed with one or more federal, state or local governmental authorities, emmecar will be responsible for each such filing.
+If, following any such filing, the governmental authority requests changes to this Appendix, Provider, on behalf of itself and/or its Quarterbacks, agrees to cooperate with in preparing the response to the governmental authority.
 # Section Vill -Reconsideration
-Regarding quarterly and performance EOC reports, if there are any concerns with data in either of these partial year reports, please contact your EOC Provider Representative within 30 days of the report notification or email agpepisode reporting i °°". a will then work with you to investigate the reported concerns and determine the best course of action to address the Issue.
+Regarding quarterly and performance EOC reports, if there are any concerns with data in either of these partial year reports, please contact your EOC Provider Representative within 30 days of the report notification or email agpepisode reporting i ¢°. is will then work with you to investigate the reported concerns and determine the best course of action to address the issue.
 This is an informal process and not part of the final report reconsideration process.
 There are two levels of reconsideration for the EOC program.
-The first step is with 7 The second step is with the Tennessee Department of Commerce and Insurance (TDCI).
+The first step is with Leer The second step is with the Tennessee Department of Commerce and Insurance (TDCI).
 After receiving the Final Performance Report in August and in the event that a Quarterback has concerns regarding the program provider payment and/or metrics accuracy of the final performance report, the Quarterback will submit a formal Reconsideration request as detailed
 below:
-Within 30 business days following the date of the final performance report notification, Providers have the right to submit a written request for reconsideration to [EN will review and respond within 30 business days of receipt of the reconsideration.
+Within 30 business days following the date of the final performance report notification, Providers have the right to submit a written request for reconsideration to J will review and respond within 30 business days of receipt of the reconsideration.
 Steps for submitting a written reconsideration request:
 Reconsideration requests need to be sent in writing to J via mail or email: Mail: I Community